Tayjsl97/EmoMusicTV/README.md

 Consequently, each chord event is represented by a 48-D vector (concatenation of 7-D and 41-D).

-👇Interpretation of indices in valence.data
+👇Interpretation of index in valence.data
 Index | Definition
 -------|----------
 -2 | very negative